-Personalized attent ion Methodologies Description Master Session The student can interact with the teacher in normal tutorial time to: 1.
+Personalized attention Methodologies Description Master Session The student can interact with the teacher in normal tutorial time to: 1.
 Follow the work or project selected, before and during his development, to validate its orientation, organization and aims, descriptive part and absence of errors.
 2. Solve any type of doubt concerning the orientation, understandings, errors and realization of laboratory practices.
 3. Doubts that appears to the student on his realization of the bulletin exercises and questions and about the theoretical contents of the course.
 Laboratory practises The student can interact with the teacher in normal tutorial time to: 1.
 Follow the work or project selected, before and during his development, to validate its orientation, organization and aims, descriptive part and absence of errors.
 2. Solve any type of doubt concerning the orientation, understandings, errors and realization of laboratory practices.
 3. Doubts that appears to the student on his realization of the bulletin exercises and questions and about the theoretical contents of the course.
 Troubleshooting and / or exercises The student can interact with the teacher in normal tutorial time to: 1.
 Follow the work or project selected, before and during his development, to validate its orientation, organization and aims, descriptive part and absence of errors.
 2. Solve any type of doubt concerning the orientation, understandings, errors and realization of laboratory practices.
 3. Doubts that appears to the student on his realization of the bulletin exercises and questions and about the theoretical contents of the course.
 Tutored works The student can interact with the teacher in normal tutorial time to: 1.
 Follow the work or project selected, before and during his development, to validate its orientation, organization and aims, descriptive part and absence of errors.
 2. Solve any type of doubt concerning the orientation, understandings, errors and realization of laboratory practices.
 3. Doubts that appears to the student on his realization of the bulletin exercises and questions and about the theoretical contents of the course.
 Autonomous troubleshooting and / or exercises The student can interact with the teacher in normal tutorial time to: 1.
 Follow the work or project selected, before and during his development, to validate its orientation, organization and aims, descriptive part and absence of errors.
 2. Solve any type of doubt concerning the orientation, understandings, errors and realization of laboratory practices.
 3. Doubts that appears to the student on his realization of the bulletin exercises and questions and about the theoretical contents of the course.

+Assessment

-Assessment Description Qualification
+Description Qualification Training and

+Learning Results

 Autonomous troubleshooting and / or exercises Assessment of the two bulletins of problems/exercises.
 The group will have to deliver bulletin 1 before week 10 and bulletin 2 before week 15.
+10 B3 C28 B4

-With this test part of A3, A4 and A37 competences will be evaluated.
-10 Long answer tests and development Final exam of the course.
+Long answer tests and development Final exam of the course.
 This exam will consist of about 8 to 10 exercises/problems/questions on the contents given in the course.
+50 B3 C28 B4

-With this test part of A3, A4 and A37 competences will be evaluated.
-50 Practical tests, real task execution and / or simulated.
+Practical tests, real task execution and / or simulated.
 Proof of group in which the professor will value laboratory practices, reviewing his operation with all group members present.
 This proof will be realised in week 15.
-With this test, A6 and another part of A37 competences will be evaluated.
-20 Jobs and projects Assessment of the tutee project or work realised by the group (type C).
+20 B6 C28 D3 Jobs and projects Assessment of the tutee project or work realised by the group (type C).
 The group will do a demonstration to the teacher of the project or work realised and results obtained.
 The group must deliver the work before week 15.
-All the members of the group have to be present at the moment of presentation.
-With this test part of A4, A6 and A37 competences will be evaluated.
-20
+All members of the group have to be present at the moment of presentation.
+20 B4 C28 B6 D2 D3